harnerdesigns/jackharner-gatsby/content/portfolio/white-label/index.md

 ## White Label BigCommerce Development

-I've worked with several agencies as a contractor for my entire freelance career.
+I've worked with several BigCommerce agencies as a contractor for my entire freelance career.
 In that time I been everything from just a backup set of hands doing small bug fixes to one of the main developers working directly with clients.

 Some examples of work I've done for clients include: